-Site of possibly the worst tragedy to come out of the 2011 tsunami; it was the only school in Tohoku which was completely washed away by the tsunami due to ineffective and biased leadership and planning.
+Site of possibly the worst tragedy to come out of the 2011 tsunami; it was the only school in Tohoku which was completely washed away by the tsunami due to ineffective and biased leadership along with minimal planning.
 A sobering place, yet worth a visit to pay respects and to prevent it from being forgotten.

 Hiyoriyama Park - 日和山公園

 This park is on top of a pretty steep hill.
 It overlooks the sea and along the park's edge you can see the pre-disaster photos of the area and compare it to the current rebuilding efforts.
 On top of the hill is where many people had evacuated during the Great East Japan Earthquake, and there are tsunami markers along the path up.
 It is a humbling experience to witness, yet it provides hope for the future to those watching the rebuilding efforts.
 Within the park there are several statues to the Japanese poet, Basho and is home to the Kashimamiko Shrine, where the iconic torii gate stands.

 Opened in 2021, the museum is nestled in the middle of the Minamihama Memorial Park.
 Inside you can see various pictures of the area before and after the tsunami, along with other areas throughout Miyagi.
 The museum is completely free to enter, and tour guides are available.

 This staple of Ishinomaki’s identity looks like some sort of spaceship.
 Dedicated to Ishinomori Shotaro who has been adopted as a hometown hero by Ishinomaki, (though born in Tome) and penned the Kamen Rider and Cyborg 009 series, it offers an in depth look at the history, composition details, and culture of Japanese cartoons.
 You can also see tons of his manga statues in the neighborhoods surrounding the museum.
 The museum itself is fun for a target audience, but the building is cool.